drbap/magicuser-theme-for-obsidian/README.md

 - **Commander**
 - **Banners**

-## Feedback
+## Feedback and Support

 Have suggestions for new features, usability improvements, or found a bug?
 Your feedback is appreciated!
 Submit an issue on GitHub and I'll do my best to respond as soon as possible.
-Every voice matters and helps shape the future of this theme.
+Every voice matters and helps shape the future of this theme!

+> [!IMPORTANT]
+> ⭐️ Your star on this repository shows your support and motivates further development!
 Thanks!

 ## License and Acknowledgements